ask2696/pod_base_communication/Base/ui/README.md

 # Base Station UI

+## Read this if you you want to just Setup and Run UI

+Navigate to `/base/` folder and run

+    npm install
+    npm run ui

+Requirements - NodeJS, NPM

 ## How the build works

 We are using Gulp to run the build tasks.
 CSS and JS files are compiled from multiple source files and minified.
+While developing, we make Gulp watch for any changes and compile files.

-To run the build tasks, run
+To run the watch and build task, run

     gulp

-from the `/ui/` folder
+from the `base/ui/` folder

 ## Directory Structure